Transfer Students

 The only recommendation needed is the form to be completed by your dean of students.
 You may, however, have recommendations sent from sources who have something valuable to say about your academic performance or character.

-Providing copies of course descriptions with your application assists us in reviewing your credits for transfer.
+Providing copies of course descriptions with your application is a required part of the admission process as it assists us in reviewing your credits for transfer.
 We make every effort to transfer any credits that appropriately fit the curricula offered by Fairfield University.
 Students receive a preliminary credit evaluation at the time they are admitted and will finalize these credits with their academic dean at the time of enrollment.
-Only courses with a grade of "C" or better will be considered for transfer credit.
-Students must complete a minimum of 60 credits towards their degree at Fairfield University.
+Only courses bearing three credit hours or more (or the equivalent at colleges with different credit policies) and with a grade of “C” or better will be considered for transfer credit.
+Students must complete a minimum of 60 credits to earn an undergraduate degree at Fairfield University.

-All students are encouraged to apply for financial aid.
-To do so, you must complete and submit both the FAFSA and CSS Profile.
-It is the student’s responsibility to make sure both forms are received by Fairfield University for the appropriate aid year.
-The FAFSA website is fafsa.ed.gov, and Fairfield’s school code is 001385.
-The CSS Profile website is collegeboard.com, and Fairfield’s school code is 3390.
-If you have previously completed these forms for another institution, you must log back into your accounts and request they be submitted to Fairfield University.
+All applicants are encouraged to apply for financial aid.
+If you plan on applying for financial aid, you must complete and submit both the FAFSA and CSS Profile.
+It is the applicant’s responsibility to make sure both forms are received by Fairfield University for the appropriate aid year.
+The FAFSA website is fafsa.ed.gov and Fairfield University’s school code is 001385.
+The CSS Profile website is collegeboard.com and Fairfield University’s school code is 3390.
+If you have previously completed these forms for another institution during the current aid year, you must log back in to your accounts and request they be submitted to Fairfield University.

 Fairfield University is able to offer a limited number of merit awards to admitted students.
-These annual awards range from $15,000 – $23,000, and their recipients are notified of their selection at the time of admission.
-Additionally, if you are a member of Phi Theta Kappa, we encourage you to provide us with a copy of your membership certificate to consider you for a limited number of additional scholarships.
+These annual awards can range from $15,000 - $23,000 and recipients of the awards are notified of their selection at the time of admission.
+Additionally, if you are a member of Phi Theta Kappa we encourage you to provide us with a copy of your membership certificate to consider you for a limited number of additional scholarships.

-For the past several years, we have been able to house all transfer students interested in living on campus.
 While Fairfield University cannot guarantee on-campus living arrangements for transfer students, we will accept housing requests and make every effort to accommodate students on campus.
+Applications are reviewed on a rolling basis, with priority given to those who meet the priority application deadlines.

 Yes.
-As a transfer student, you are offered a two-day orientation just prior to the start of your enrolling semester.
+As a transfer student, you are offered a one-day orientation just prior to the start of your enrolling semester.
 This provides an opportunity for you to meet many of our staff and other students, and to familiarize yourself with campus resources.
-Information about orientation and ongoing transition support follows the admission notification.
+Information about orientation and ongoing transition support follows enrollment at the University.

 If you have additional questions, please contact orientation@fairfield.edu following enrollment.